-Here, we aim to develop a systematic approach, i.e., we want to check all groups, exceeding some problem-dependent cardinality.
-For some fixed parameters q, n, k, and d this is a finite problem - in theory.
-As the problem for the exact determination of $A_q(n,d;k)$ is finite too, one quickly reaches computational limits.
-Even the generation of all possible groups becomes computationally intractable for rather moderate parameters.
-In this paper we describe a toolbox of theoretical and computational methods how to determine the best constant dimension codes admitting an arbitrary automorphism group of reasonable size, partially overcoming the inherent combinatorial explosion of the problem.
+Here, we aim to develop a systematic approach to determine all groups which provide subspace codes with cardinality at least $\kappa+1$, where $\kappa=328$ in this paper, and have the group as an automorphism group.
+For fixed parameters q,n,d, and k this is a finite problem - in theory.
+Even if the problem for the exact determination of $A_q(n,d;k)$ is finite too, one quickly reaches computational limits.
+Also, the generation of all possible groups becomes computationally intractable already for rather moderate parameters.
+In this paper we describe a toolbox of theoretical and computational methods how to determine good constant dimension codes admitting an arbitrary automorphism group of reasonable size, partially overcoming the inherent combinatorial explosion of the problem.

-Most of the techniques will be rather general.
-However, for our numerical computations we will focus on the specific set of parameters of $A_2(7,4;3)$, which is the smallest undecided case for binary constant dimension codes.1 Prior to this paper, the best known bounds were $329 \le A_2(7,4;3) \le 381$.2 During our systematic approach we found a corresponding code of cardinality 333.
-In the language of projective geometry, see e.g. [17, 19] for recent surveys, those codes correspond to collections of planes in PG(6,2) mutually intersecting in at most a point.
-381 such planes would correspond to a binary q-analog of the Fano plane, whose existence is still unknown.
-In dimension n=13 a binary q-analog of a Steiner system was shown to exist in [6].
-For our parameters in dimension n=7 it was shown recently in [27] that a (still) possible binary q-analog of the Fano plane has an automorphism group of order at most 2.
+Although most of the techniques will be rather general, we will focus on the specific set of parameters of $A_2(7,4;3)$ for our numerical computations, which is the smallest undecided case for binary constant dimension codes.
+Prior to this paper, the best known bounds were $329 \le A_2(7,4;3) \le 381$ [6].
+See [14] and the corresponding technical manual [15] for an on-line table of known bounds on $A_q(n,d;k)$.

+In the language of projective geometry, see e.g. [10] for a contemporary survey, those codes correspond to collections of planes in PG(6,2) mutually intersecting in at most a point.
+Moreover, the Steiner triple system $S_2(2,3,7)$ would be a constant dimension code for the $A_2(7,4;3)$ setting of maximum size, if it exists, and vice versa.